- Do you like traditional therapies with a long history of helping clients and based on well-known concepts?

 Jung’s work has left a significant impact on the field of psychology.
 His concepts of introversion and extroversion have contributed extensively to personality psychology, and have also greatly influenced psychotherapy.

-There are many psychotherapists in London who offer Jungian psychoanalysis, but at present none of the practitioners at Harley Therapy are working Jungians.
-We do, however, have several therapists available who can help you to analyse your dreams, which can be very helpful as part of an ongoing course of therapy.
+At present none of the practitioners at Harley Therapy are working Jungians offering Jungian psychoanalysis.
+We do, however, have several Jungian therapists who can help you to analyse your dreams, which can be very helpful as part of an ongoing course of therapy.

 - Dream therapy - is it still used by psychotherapy?